mrporterphysics/mrporterphysics.github.io/Presentations/Parent's Night/Markdown/parentsnightphysics2025.md

 On an index card:

 0. Your Name & Your Child's Name & Class
-1. What is your proudest moment as parent in regards to the child I am teaching?
+1. What is your proudest moment as parent/guardian in regards to the child I am teaching?
 2. What motivates your child?
 3. What are your expectations for your child this year?
-4. Is there anything you want me to know about your child?
+4. Is there anything else you want me to know about your child?

----

-# One more question!

-5. If we were on a deserted island what skills could you bring to ensure the survival of everyone in this room?

 ---